teambit/space-app/README.md

 ### Prerequisites

-Make sure you have [Bit](https://bit.dev/docs/getting-started/installing-bit/installing-bit) and [MongoDB](https://www.mongodb.com/docs/manual/installation/) installed globally on your system.
+Make sure you have [Bit](https://bit.dev/docs/getting-started/installing-bit/installing-bit) installed globally on your system.

 ### Installation & Setup